Lucaa8/RPG/README.md

 - Texture map
 - Potions
 - Bow/Arrows
-- Artena, Gerrin, Hadena (Playable characters)
+- Artena, Gerrin, Hadena (Characters)

 **Gerrin**: Asks you to bring him some Arrows from the shop.
 (You can try to walk in front of the shop before you talked to Gerrin, it won't work!) \